flaneurette/Emergency-USB-Kit/README.md

 ### Brands
 ```
 SLC: Swissbit, Digikey
+pSLC: Swissbit, Digikey
-MLC: Transcend, Philips
+MLC: Transcend, Philips, some Kingston variants.
 TLC: Any stick will do.
 ```

-> TIP: I found that the phased out "Philips Vivid" series (4GB to 32GB) does have true MLC.
-Above 32GB it seems to be TLC.
-32GB now sells at about 5-6 euros, very cheap for true MLC.
+> TIP: I found that the phased out "Philips Vivid" series (4GB to 32GB) does have MLC.
+Above 32GB it seems, this series becomes TLC.
+16GB-32GB now sells at about 5-6 euros, very cheap for MLC.
 These sticks may sell out quickly, as TLC is now standard.
 Check out the datasheet on Google: "FM32FD05B datasheet" for 32GB.

 ### Storage tips